dario-x/TextSimilarityExplorer/README.md

     will be drawn.

-5.  **Define the marker size for the PCA plot** - to avoid problems with scalablity
+5.  **Define the marker size for the PCA plot** - to avoid problems with scalability

 6.  **Set a position jitter of the PCA plot** - to avoid problems of overlapping points

-Besides those you have the standard zooming, hovering, taking-a-picture tools by plotly
+Besides those you have the standard zooming, hovering, and taking-a-picture tools by plotly

 # Structure of the Remaining Code 🤖 💾

-The files in this repository are reponsible for the following tasks
+The files in this repository are responsible for the following tasks

 1.  **Preporcessing_and_Experimentation.ipynb**